ericlibby/oldweb/p_outreach/index.md

 ### Talks and Seminars
+* University of Arizona's quantitative biology colloquium series (2016) "The Evolution of New Kinds of Individuals"

 * The Evolutionary Ecology of Complex Investment Strategies (2015) "Phenotype switching, life cycles, and oddities of optional paths"